rrevi/rrevi.github.io/_posts/2013-04-12-my-github-page.md

 While I found Jekyll to be pretty awesomely simple.
 It's static nature drove me to jazz up my Page a bit...so I decided to use [JQuery Mobile][jquery_mobile] to make things seem a little more dynamic and leverage it's "mobile first, not mobile only" philosophy.
 I then found a beautiful [JQuery Mobile Theme][jquery_mobile_theme] based on [Flat UI][flat_ui].
 As for icons, I am using [Font Awesome][font_awesome] as I find the JQuery icons gallery a bit lacking.

-Thank you for reading and I hope you've found something useful (if not maybe you will overtime as I share my experiences in software development).
+Thank you for reading and I hope you've found something useful (if not, maybe you will over time as I share my experiences in software development).

-If you have any thoughts or question you want to share with me please drop me a tweet or send an email to rafael.revi@yahoo.com

 Cheers